bgd-labs/aave-address-book/README.md

 You can find a searchable version of the address book on [https://search.onaave.com/](https://search.onaave.com/).

+_Please note: contract addresses of whitelabel instances which are not directly controlled by the Aave DAO are also included in this repository.
+For example, the [AaveV3InkWhitelabel](src/AaveV3InkWhitelabel.sol) which is controlled by the Ink team._

 ## Usage with foundry

 With Foundry installed and being in a Git repository: